Azure/terraform-azurerm-avm-res-compute-virtualmachinescaleset/examples/autoscale-linux/README.md

 <!-- BEGIN_TF_DOCS -->
-# A Default Virtual Machine Scale Set with RBAC and Managed Identities Deployment
+# A Default Virtual Machine Scale Set Deployment

-This example demonstrates a standard deployment of VMSS with RBAC and Managed Identities.
-The deployment includes:
+This example demonstrates a standard deployment of VMSS aligned with reliability recommendations from the [Well Architected Framework](https://learn.microsoft.com/en-us/azure/reliability/reliability-virtual-machine-scale-sets?tabs=graph-4%2Cgraph-1%2Cgraph-2%2Cgraph-3%2Cgraph-5%2Cgraph-6%2Cportal).

 - a Linux VM
-- a virtual nework with a subnet
+- a virtual network with a subnet
 - a NAT gateway
 - a public IP associated to the NAT gateway
 - an SSH key
+- locking code (commented out)
-- a managed identity
+- a health extension
-- role assignments
+- autoscale
 - availability zones

 ```hcl